kalona/polars-for-data-science-oreilly-course/README.md

    Note: The AWS CLI commands above should work without AWS credentials since these files are publicly accessible.

 ## Additional Notes

 Ensure that you have Jupyter Notebook installed and ready to use, as the course modules are provided in the form of Jupyter notebooks.
 If you encounter any issues with the installation or setup, please refer to the [official documentation](https://jupyter.org/install) for additional support.

-Happy learning and enjoy your journey into the world of Polars!
+Happy learning, and enjoy your journey into the world of Polars!